yohannes911/select2/doc/select2.md

 ### Application protocol features ###

-**Statement 5: The `select2` application protocol is safe in the following manner: blocks are never executed in parallel.**
+**Statement 3: The `select2` application protocol is safe in the following manner: at least one block is executed, however blocks are never executed in parallel.**

+Proof:

+**at least one executed**: this formally means:

+1. If the other thread is not active during the thread's own execution, that thread's code will be executed.
+1. If two threads are active at any point in time then at least one one of them will be executed.

+This follows from Statement 1: at least one thread is selected which then will execute its block.

-Proof: When blocks are executed in a thread, that thread must be selected.
+**never executed in parallel**: When blocks are executed in a thread, that thread must be selected.
 However due to Statement 1, threads are never selected in parallel, hence blocks are never executed in parallel.

-Note that this safety feature just guarantees that critical sections are executed atomically / sequentally and never in parallel.
-However it does not guarantee that the block will be ever executed.
+Note that this safety feature just guarantees that critical sections are executed atomically and the system as a whole moves on (at least one section is executed).
+However it does not guarantee that the block of a given thread will be ever executed.
 This is where `select2` differs from the Java `synhronization` primitive.
 Both primitive is safe, however while `synhronization` blocks until execution, `select2` neither blocks nor does it guarentee execution.

-**Statement 6: In each round one and only one block is executed**.
-Formally:

-1. If the other thread is not active during the thread's own execution, that thread's code will be executed.
-1. If two threads are active at any point in time then one and only one of them will be executed.

-Proof: This follows from Statement 2: one and only one thread is selected which will execute its block, meanwhile the other thread is not selected, will not run its block.

-**Statement 7: The `select2` application protocol is wait-free in the following manner**: If the block injected to the thread is wait-free then the whole thread will be wait-free as well.
+**Statement 4: The `select2` application protocol is wait-free in the following manner**: If the block injected to the thread is wait-free then the whole thread will be wait-free as well.
 In other words: if the thread gets enough processor time then it will eventually terminate.

 Proof: The `select2` logic does not depend on the injected code block of either thread and according to Statement 2 the core protocol itself is wait-free.
 Hence if the injected block is wait-free as well, then the whole thread becomes wait-free, too.

-Note that the above two feature means that both the threads locally and the system as a whole will always move on (ie. 'do something').

 Implementation
 -------------------------------------------------------------------------------